 Cluedo is the who-done-it of board games.
 Between 2-6 players vie to solve the mystery of who killed Dr. Black.
 Players moved around the board based on a quintessential country house which is the setting for any good detective fiction novel.
 Each player takes the part of one of the 6 suspects and by process of elimination they have to work out who the killer is, which weapon was used and in which room the dastardly deed occurred.

-Instead Pratt designed a board game able to replicate some of the fun of one of his favourite games.
-In 1944 Pratt and his wife Elva took the game, which they had named Murder!, to Waddingtons in Leeds and presented it to Norman Watson one of the company’s executives.
-Watson accepted the game and promptly changed the title to Cluedo – possibly as a play on the name of the game Ludo which means ‘I play’ in Latin.
+Instead, Pratt designed a board game able to replicate some of the fun of one of his favourite games.
+In 1944 Pratt and his wife Elva took their Murder! board game to Waddingtons in Leeds and presented it to Norman Watson, one of the company’s executives.
+Watson accepted the game and promptly changed the title to Cluedo: possibly as a play on the name of the game Ludo which means ‘I play’ in Latin.

 The game has been highly popular across the world and has not been out of print since it was first sold in 1949.
 It has also spawned lots of versions across the world including a Norwegian version titled ‘Key’ which is on display in the exhibition.
 There was even a Leeds version of the game produced in 1993 to celebrate Waddingtons centenary.
 In this version the suspects were changed to local Leeds celebrities including Barbara Taylor Bradford and Jilly Cooper.
 The rooms of the house became local Leeds landmarks including the Yorkshire Evening Post building, Yorkshire Television and John Waddington Ltd. itself.

-Although Waddingtons are known to many as ‘the Monopoly people’ to me they will always be ‘the Cluedo people’ and to paraphrase the famous tag line of their game as manufacturers of not just ‘the Great Detective game’ but the Greatest Detective Game ever made.
+Although Waddingtons are known to many as ‘the Monopoly people’, to me they will always be ‘the Cluedo people’.